+ Custom Actions — Cai Docs

 Save a shell command that runs with your selected text or as a one-off command.
 Use this to automate workflows, trigger scripts, or pipe text to command-line tools.

 Shell actions use {{result}} as the placeholder for your selected text.
+Cai single-quote-wraps and escapes it for you — just write {{result}} directly, no quoting required.

 Examples (from the cai-extensions repo):

-• echo -n '{{result}}' | base64: encode text as Base64
+• echo -n {{result}} | base64: encode text as Base64

-• echo '{{result}}' | tr '[:lower:]' '[:upper:]': uppercase
+• echo {{result}} | tr '[:lower:]' '[:upper:]': uppercase

-• echo -n '{{result}}' | md5: MD5 hash
+• echo -n {{result}} | md5: MD5 hash

-• lsof -ti :'{{result}}' | xargs kill -9: kill the process on a given port
+• lsof -ti :{{result}} | xargs kill -9: kill the process on a given port

-• say '{{result}}': read your selected text aloud
+• say {{result}}: read your selected text aloud

 • curl -s ifconfig.me | pbcopy: copy your public IP (no placeholder needed)